How to Start

-On the last day of the course, participants pitch their business opportunities to a panel consisting of a start-up CEO, a venture capitalist, and an angel investor.
-A Certificate of Achievement is issued to every participant who successfully completes the course.
-The certificate is awarded to the participant by their chairman at a department faculty meeting.
+On the last day of the course, participants pitch their business opportunities to a panel consisting of a startup CEO, a venture capitalist and an angel investor.
+A Certificate of Achievement is issued to every participant who successfully completes the course. .

-Since 2012, OTT has successfully conducted the Kauffman FastTrac® TechVenture™ course four times at Emory.
-As of December 31, 2015, over sixty Emory participants attended teh course in addition to participants from other ACTSI member institutions and private companies.
+Since 2012, OTT has successfully conducted the Kauffman FastTrac® TechVenture™ course nine times at Emory.
+As of December 31, 2019, over 160 Emory participants attended the course in addition to over 70 participants from other Georgia CTSA member institutions and private Georgia companies.
 To see a list of graduates view this PDF.

 There is also a Kauffman LinkedIn presence which you can follow here.

 If you are interested in starting a company, please contact Kevin Lei at OTT (firstname.lastname@example.org) or call (404) 727-7241.